Enrico Letta: Immigration policies

-As a result of the Libyan and Syrian Civil Wars, a major problem faced by Letta upon becoming Prime Minister in 2013 was the high levels of illegal immigration to Italy.
+As a result of the Libyan and Syrian Civil Wars, a major problem faced by Letta upon becoming prime minister in 2013 was the high levels of illegal immigration to Italy.

 On 3 October 2013, a boat carrying migrants from Libya to Italy sank off the Italian island of Lampedusa.
 It was reported that the boat had sailed from Misrata, Libya, but that many of the migrants were originally from Eritrea, Somalia and Ghana.
 An emergency response involving the Italian Coast Guard resulted in the rescue of 155 survivors.
 On 12 October it was reported that the confirmed death toll after searching the boat was 359, but that further bodies were still missing; a figure of "more than 360" deaths was later reported, becoming the deadliest shipwreck occurred in the Mediterranean Sea.

 After the Lampedusa tragedy, Prime Minister Letta decided to strengthen the national patrolling of Sicilian channel by authorizing Operation Mare Nostrum, a military and humanitarian operation whose purpose was to patrol the maritime border and provide relief to migrants.
 This operation had two main purposes: to safeguard life at sea and to combat the illegal smuggling of migrants.
 The operation brought at least 150,000 migrants to Europe, mainly from Africa and the Middle East.
 The operation ended a few months after the end of his premiership, on 31 October 2014.

 Foreign policies

-A strong pro-Europeanist politician, Letta built up close relations with the other prominent European leaders like Angela Merkel, who was the first foreign leader he met, just a few days after his sworn in, on 30 April.
-Letta built also a warm relation with the French President François Hollande, with whom he shared a common view on austerity policies, considered outdated to face the economic crisis; Letta and Hollande often stressed the necessity to increase the public expenditures in investments.
+A strong pro-Europeanist politician, Letta built up close relations with other prominent European leaders like Angela Merkel, who was the first foreign leader he met, just a few days after his sworn in, on 30 April.
+Letta also built a warm relationship with the French President François Hollande, with whom he shared a common view on austerity policies, considered outdated to face the economic crisis; Letta and Hollande often stressed the necessity to increase the public expenditures in investments.

 On 17 and 18 June, Letta participated in his first G8 summit at Lough Erne in Northern Ireland.
 During the summit, Letta had his first bilateral meeting with the President of the United States, Barack Obama.
-On 17 October, Letta was invited to the White House by President Obama, who stated that he had been really impressed by the Italian Prime Minister and his reforms' plan.
+On 17 October, Letta was invited to the White House by President Obama, who stated that he had been really impressed by the Italian Prime Minister and his reforms plan.

 On 5 and 6 September, Letta took part in the G20 summit in Saint Petersburg.
 The summit was focused on the aftermath of the Syrian civil war.
 Letta advocated for a diplomatic resolution of the crisis promoted by the United Nations.
 On 25 September, during his speech in front of the United Nations General Assembly, Letta asked a deep reform of the UN Security Council.